pancsta/asyncmachine-go/README.md

 ### How does asyncmachine work?

-It calls struct methods according to conventions and currently active states.
+It calls struct methods according to conventions, a schema, and currently active states (eg `BarEnter`, `FooFoo`, `FooBar`, `BarState`).
+It tackles nondeterminism by embracing it - like an UDP event stream with structure.

 ### What is a "state" in asyncmachine?

-State as in status / switch / flag, eg "process RUNNING" or "car BROKEN".
+State is a binary name as in status / switch / flag, eg "process RUNNING" or "car BROKEN".

 ### What does "clock-based" mean?